 Incorporating the two above facts about the sun when you dive into garden planning will help you understand how the sun’s rays impact your garden.
 If you had no trees, no house, no garage or any other structure that could cast shade, this information would be enough.

-- With your map in hand visually watch and map the shade pattern by checking the yard at 9am, noon, and 3pm.
-This will give you three points to connect to make the arch of shade movement.
+- With your map in hand, visually watch and map the shade pattern by checking the yard at 9am, noon, and 3pm.
+This will give you three points to connect to make the arc of shade movement.

 - Full sun – 6 plus hours

 - Part sun – 4-5 hours of sun

 - Part shade – 2-3 hours of sun

 - Full shade – less than 1 hour of sun

 Have fun with this exercise and enjoy the feeling of really knowing how much sun you have to offer your plants.

 What discoveries have you made with your mapping?
 Let us know.
 Share your maps on Facebook!